 We will reopen to receive donations at other locations across London from September so if you can’t make it to Balham, please keep hold of your donations until then.

 We’re not able to have our usual teams of volunteers in our sites sorting donations, so please help us by following this guide to donating during lockdown to help us get donations out to families as quickly as possible:

 We can only accept items on the list below.
-Our volunteers have limited space in their homes so please respect this!
+We have limited space to store items.

 Do not donate (or ask someone to collect your items) if you are showing symptoms of Coronavirus or if you are self-isolating.
-We will still need your donations after lockdown is over so please hold on to them for the time being.
+We will still need your donations in future so please hold on to them for the time being.

 Please follow the principles of social distancing when you are donating:

-If someone else is donating at the same location when you arrive, please keep at least 2m distance.
+If someone else is donating when you arrive, please keep at least 2m distance.

 If you are donating a cot, cotbed or toddler bed, please:

 Take all the bolts, screws and dowels out and secure them to the cot in a small bag